 Yugen (Japanese): According to BetterThanEnglish.com, “An awareness of the universe that triggers emotional responses too deep and mysterious to be described.”
 Like, wow, man.

 Santosha (संतोष) (Sanskrit): According to Dr. Tim Lomas, this is a feeling of “contentment arising from personal interaction.”

 Tarab (طرب (Arabic): “Musically-induced ecstasy or enchantment.”
-The feeling you get when your favorite song comes on the radio, and you turn the volume all the way up.
-Like this:
+The feeling you get when your favourite song comes on the radio, and you turn the volume all the way up.

 Torschlusspanik (German): The feeling that life is passing you by; a”fear of diminishing opportunities as one ages.”
 Why does German have all the good words, anyway?
 Is there a German word for “the desire to learn German just so you can use all the cool German words in conversation without getting weird looks?”
 Because if there isn’t, there should be.